 Public life happens when different parts of society (such as government, businesses, churches, non-profits, social movements, community organizations, and media) come together to make decisions about issues of common concern.
 For example, a church advocating for a change in social assistance policies; a labour union negotiating an agreement with business owners; a charity working with a school to set up a community garden; a government body making a ruling about Canadian content on a radio station; and a newspaper publishing articles that spark debate on funding for First Nations schools, are all examples of public life.

-What kinds of careers can the PHE program prepare me for?
+What kinds of careers does the PHE program prepare me for?

 The PHE degree prepares students for a wide variety of careers, ranging from politics, to business, to social service, and beyond.
 See our Careers page for more information, and check out career-related stories from our graduates.